-However, the law still contains a broad and ambiguous definition of terrorist activity that could permit the government to repress a wide range of internationally protected freedoms.
-The draft includes as "terrorism crimes" acts such as "harming private or public property" and harming "resources and infrastructures, transportation means, communication networks, information and computer systems or public facilities" that could lead to criminalizing political dissent or minor acts of violence during social protests.
-The draft's vague terminology on incitement to commit a terrorist act means that people could be prosecuted for using a term or symbol that is deemed supportive of terrorism, regardless of whether it was likely to result in any concrete action.
+- It contains a broad and ambiguous definition of terrorist activity that could permit the government to repress a wide range of internationally protected freedoms.

+- It includes as "terrorism crimes" acts such as "harming private or public property" and harming "resources and infrastructures, transportation means, communication networks, information and computer systems or public facilities" that could lead to criminalizing political dissent or minor acts of violence during social protests. - The draft's vague terminology on apology of terrorism means that people could be prosecuted for using a term or symbol that is deemed supportive of terrorism, regardless of whether it was likely to result in any concrete action.